isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 (1) Any tree within a Tree Conservation Area with more than a 1 metre girth would require NParks’ approval to be felled.

-*No. 26 Ridout Road*
+*26 Ridout Road*

 {:start="97"}
-97. Prior to the tenancy of No. 26 Ridout Road, trees of less than 1 metre girth were removed by SLA as part of clearing the additional land.
+97. Prior to the tenancy of 26 Ridout Road, trees of less than 1 metre girth were removed by SLA as part of clearing the additional land.
 NParks’ approval was not required for these trees.

 {:start="98"}
 98. After the tenancy commenced:

 (1) The tenant periodically raised concerns about the structural and health conditions of the older trees, including in one instance after a neighbour expressed concerns about safety.

-(2) There were legitimate concerns that some trees, such as decayed trees and those with poor vigour or structural defects would pose safety issues.
+(2) There were legitimate concerns that some trees, such as decayed trees and those with poor vigour or structural defects, would pose safety issues.
 This in fact, was the specific issue that Minister Shanmugam was concerned with, and which explained why he was not keen to have the additional vegetated land fenced into his tenancy:

 * The legal obligations arising from any mishaps or failure to maintain the land properly within the tenancy boundary fall on the tenant.

-(3) On each occasion, before any decision about any of the trees felled was made, an arborist was brought in for a tree inspection.
+(3) On each occasion, before any decision about the tree - any of the trees felled - was made, an arborist was brought in for a tree inspection.
 For the trees that were removed, the reports found evidence of various problems that posed safety concerns such as wound decay on main trunks and on buttress roots.

-(4) 19 trees of girth size more than 1 metre were removed on various occasions since the tenancy commenced about 4.5 years ago, each time upon feedback that the trees may pose safety issues.
+(4) Nineteen trees of girth size more than 1 metre were removed on various occasions since the tenancy commenced about 4.5 years ago, each time upon feedback that the trees may pose safety issues.

 (5) For 18 of the 19 trees, there were independent arborist reports:

 * These reports set out the condition of the trees in detail, and found either decayed buttress roots, structural defects, termite infestations, poor structural form and vigour, or severe leaning resulting in high potential for failure.
-* The reports were the basis upon which approval was then sought and obtained from NParks for every one of those trees.
+* The reports were the basis upon which approval was then sought and obtained from NParks for every one of these trees.
 * NParks also conducted site visits to inspect the trees in person, where necessary.
 * And it was only thereafter that the trees were removed.